The Class of 1967 Internship Program at the Wellesley Centers for Women

 - Transcribe data, including interviews

-- Provide input on data analysis and interpretation, including African cultural analysis
+- Provide input on data analysis and interpretation, including gender-based theoretical analysis

-- Assist with preparation of various visual formats for data presentation
+- Assist with preparation of various visual formats for qualitative and quantitative data presentations

 - Occasionally attend online team meetings